boblongmore/ansiblefest2022/README.md

 ### Setup

 1. Create Authentication
-   1. Record Redirect URI of your servicenow instance
+   1. Record Redirect URI of your servicenow instance.
+The redirect will be this format ``` {{https://yourinstance}}.service-now.com/oauth_redirect.do ```
-   2. Create application in AAP and input the servicenow redirect, record token
+   2. In the Ansible Automation Controller (AAC) go to Administration > Applications and add a new application.
+Give it a name and input the redirect URI.
+The authorization grant type should be 'Authorization Code' and the Client type should be 'confidential.'
+This will generate a client ID and client secret.
+Save these tokens for later use.
    3. In ServiceNow go to System OAth > Application Registry
-   4. Click the New button to create a new OAuth provider, input your client secret
+   4. Click the New button to create a new OAuth provider, input your client ID and client secret you generated in AAC.
+Right click the gray bar at the top and click save.
    5. Create new OAuth Entity Scope name = Writing Scope, OAuth scope = write
    6. Create new OAuth Entity Profile add Writing Scope under OAuth Entity Profile Scope